Étienne Biéler

 Étienne Samuel Biéler (3 February 1895 – 25 July 1929) was a Swiss-born Canadian physicist who made important advances in the study of the strong interaction that holds the atomic nucleus together.

 A graduate of McGill University, he worked at the Cavendish Laboratory, where he studied the atomic nucleus under Sir Ernest Rutherford and James Chadwick.
 A 1921 paper with Chadwick has been hailed as "marking the birth of the strong interactions".
 In his doctoral thesis, Biéler explored the strong interaction, and showed that it varied with the fourth power of the distance.

 Biéler returned to Canada, where he was appointed assistant professor of physics at McGill.
 He became interested in geophysics, and he attempted to develop electrical methods for detecting hidden bodies of ore.
 He was given two years' leave from McGill to participate in an Imperial Geophysical Experimental Survey to try out various methods of ore detection.
 While in Australia he became ill and died of pneumonia on 28 July 1929.

 Biography

 Early life

 Étienne Samuel Biéler was born in Lausanne, Switzerland, on 3 February 1895, the second of five sons of Professor Charles Biéler and Blanche Merle-D'Aubigné.
-His father Charles was Director of Collège Gaillard and his mother Blanche was the daughter of the historian Jean-Henri Merle d'Aubigné.
-His younger brother André Charles Biéler later became a famous painter and professor of art at Queen's University.
-The family lived in Paris for twelve years before emigrating to Canada in 1908, where Charles became Professor of Theology at the Presbyterian College in Montreal.
+His father was Director of Collège Gaillard and his mother was the daughter of the historian Jean-Henri Merle d'Aubigné. Étienne moved to Paris for twelve years with his parents and brothers, Jean, André and Jacques, before the whole family immigrated in 1908 to Canada.
+His father Charles accepted the position of registrar of the Presbyterian College in Montreal and his younger brother André Charles Biéler later became a renowned painter and professor of art at Queen's University.